 Hotch has come to accept that change is an essential part of his life, and when it comes to his job it's hit or miss, bend or break, and when he refuses to budge things go to hell.
 He lost his marriage, lost Haley for good, almost lost Jack.
 He lets change overcome him because he'd have lost his mind a long time ago, his job requires flexibility and the ability to adjust to new situations quickly.

-But somehow they managed to make it through.
+Somehow they've always managed to make it through.

-"Ma'am?" he asks, meeting with Strauss' unrelenting gaze.
+"Ma'am?" he asks, meeting Strauss' unrelenting gaze.